 Thorpe was born in 1887 in the Sac and Fox nation in Oklahoma.
 The son of two parents with the mixed Native American ancestry, Thorpe was sent to Pennsylvania as a young man to attend the Carlisle Indian Industrial School.
 He enrolled in 1907.
 There, he developed a reputation as a talented athlete.
 Thorpe became a two-time All-American running back for the school’s football team.
 He also played baseball and track.

 In 1912, Thorpe was selected to compete on the American Olympic team.
 He easily won two gold medals in the pentathlon and decathlon, becoming the first Native-American to win gold for the United States.
 A few months later, Thorpe was stripped of his medals when it was determined that he did not meet the qualifications of an amateur athlete.
-While in college, Thorpe had accepted money to play baseball over the summer (roughly $2 a game, or $50 a game in 2022).
+While in college, Thorpe had accepted money to play semi-pro baseball over the summer (roughly $2 a game, or $50 a game in 2022).
 His medals were later returned posthumously in 1983, although he was listed as co-champion with Hugo Wieslander and Ferdinand Bie (for the decathlon and pentathlon, receptively).

 In 1913, Thorpe was signed by the New York Giants and proceeded to play major league baseball for the next seven years.
 In 1915, he began playing football in the off-season for the Canton Bulldogs.
 During his career, Thorpe played football for six NFL teams.
 He even played two years of professional basketball (1927 to 1929) as part of the “World Famous Indians,” a Native-American team.